composer/composer/doc/articles/scripts.md

 - `getName()`: returns the name of the event being fired as a string
 - `getIO()`: returns the current input/output stream which implements `Composer\IO\IOInterface` for writing to the console
+- `getScriptParams()`: returns an array of commandline parameters added with --script-param